How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 In the example above, you can see two methods:

-• private class func event(with type: AnalyticsEvent, parameters: [String: Any]?) – this method uses the type parameter with a name of a given event and another one that says what parameters you want to send and whether you want to send any of them at all.
+• private class func event(with type: AnalyticsEvent, parameters: [String: Any]?) – this method uses the type parameter with the name of a given event and another one that says what parameters you want to send and whether you want to send any of them at all.

 • private class func analyticsProduct(id: String, name: String, category: String, price: Double) -> [String: Any] – this method creates the Item object.
 The array of these objects is one of the required parameters that you must send in some predefined events.
-You can adjust Item’s content to your needs.
+You can adjust the Item’s content to fit your needs.

 Subsequent extensions correspond with concrete events.
-Each of these methods is a class method (this way you get a method that belongs to a class instead of a class instance):
+Each of these methods is a class method (this way, you get a method that belongs to a class instead of a class instance):

 • class func selectProductEvent(category: AnalyticsCategoryParameter.Category, product: AnalyticProduct, userType: ProfileType) – predefined event, AnalyticsEventSelectItem, with parameters that are both predefined and custom